 - Want to make sure your junk user cache data is gone forever? - Empty out your Trash.

-Those are usually fine to trash, and you can use CleanMyMac to handle them properly.
+If you are unsure and want a safer option, go ahead and learn on how to use CleanMyMac to handle caches properly.
 It will find up to 5x more junk cache data to remove from all over your system.

 Your Mac’s DNS cache is a list of all the DNS queries that were resolved for every site.
 When you type in “setapp.com," the DNS server resolves that to a numerical IP address.
 But if you notice a site not loading, or your browser acting up or working too slowly, resetting the DNS cache might be the cure.